-The province of Sichuan in China is famous for its taste bud killing pepper corn & spicy food.
-One of their most famous dishes is the ‘mapo tofu’, sometimes translated as the ‘pockmarked grandma’s bean curd’.
+The province of Sichuan in China is famous for its taste bud numbing pepper corns and spicy food.
+One of their famous dishes is the ‘mapo tofu’, translated as the ‘pockmarked grandma’s bean curd’.

 When my father was a young lad, he attended a university far away from home.
-Ever since then, he developed a strong desire for traveling.
+Ever since then, he developed a strong craving for traveling.
 After graduation, he worked for a state-owned factory with a starting salary of 51 yuan a month.
-He did not have the money to travel other than travelling for work.
+He did not have the budget to travel.

 One year, he was fortunate enough to be sent to Sichuan for a research project.
-He asked my grandmother for an oil coupon.
-Those days most essentials were scarce and required coupons.
+He asked my grandmother for an cooking oil coupon.
+Those days most essentials were rationed and required coupons.
 When he arrived, he took the coupon to a well-known local restaurant and ordered a big bowl of mapo tofu.
-‘The tofu was so good,’ he said to me, still with great enthusiasm, ‘ it had two spoonfuls of oil in it.”
+‘The tofu was absolutely delicious,’ he said with great enthusiasm, ‘ it had two spoonful of oil in it.”

 I have had many mapo tofu dishes over the years – they all seemed to be overly oily.
 But I liked them just like that – I soaked up the oil with boiled rice.
 I could feel my father’s joy and excitement as a far-away-from-home young traveler.